Dynamic Novel View Synthesis in High Dynamic Range: Experiments

 {\bf Results.} Tab. \ref{tab:results:syn} and Tab. \ref{tab:results:real} present the results for both LDR and HDR DNVS on HDR-4D-Syn and HDR-4D-Real, respectively.
 HDR-NeRF encounters numerical instability during training when both LDR and HDR supervision are applied simultaneously, frequently leading failed optimization.
 Meanwhile, 4DGS struggles to reconstruct HDR scenes on HDR-4D-Real under HDR-only supervision, as ground-truth HDR images generated via 2D methods lack multi-view consistency.
 We highlight the following key findings, focusing on HDR DNVS performance:

 \textbf{(I) Superior HDR DNVS quality.} HDR-4DGS consistently outperforms all competing methods, including HDR-NeRF, HDR-GS, and HDR-HexPlane for HDR DNVS on HDR-4D-Syn, owing primarily to our explicit spatiotemporal HDR radiance modeling and the integration of a dynamic tone mapping mechanism that preserves temporal radiance coherence across views and exposures.
-In contrast, HDR-GS and HDR-NeRF rely on static tone mappers, failing to accurately bridge the HDR and LDR domains; while HDR-HexPlane achieves higher PSNR on HDR-4D-Real, we attribute this largely to the known limitations of PSNR as a metric—-particularly its tendency to favor overly smooth or blurred reconstructions \citep{li2020deep}, as visually demonstrated in Fig. \ref{fig:app:psnr_demo}.
+In contrast, HDR-GS and HDR-NeRF rely on static tone mappers, failing to accurately bridge the HDR and LDR domains; while HDR-HexPlane achieves higher PSNR on HDR-4D-Real, we attribute this largely to the noise in HDR ground truth and the known limitations of PSNR as a metric, particularly its tendency to favor overly smooth or blurred reconstructions \citep{li2020deep}, as visually demonstrated in Fig. \ref{fig:app:psnr_demo}.
 As shown in Fig. \ref{fig:hdr_real_comp} and videos in the supplementary material, HDR-4DGS preserves significantly sharper spatial structure and more accurate color details than all competitors.
+Although HDR-4DGS exhibits structural degradation in movable regions, we attribute this limitation to the inherent expressive capacity of our base representation model, 4DGS, rather than instability in HDR-4DGS's handling of dynamic ranges.
+For further visual evidence, please refer to Fig. \ref{fig:app:se_syn_comp} and Fig. \ref{fig:app:se_real_comp} in the Appendix

-Interestingly, it is observed from Tab. \ref{tab:results:syn} that 4DGS with HDR supervision only achieves lower PSNR than HDR-4DGS with LDR supervision only.
-We attribute this to the extremely large dynamic range of HDR images, pixels in very bright regions dominate the gradients, while darker regions contribute little to the optimization.
-This imbalance causes the model to reconstruct bright areas more accurately but often fails to capture details in mid- and low-intensity regions, resulting in overly smooth or biased predictions.
+where the vanilla 4DGS \citep{4dgs} suffers from even more severe structural distortion and geometry loss.
+In contrast, our HDR-4DGS alleviates these degradations to a noticeable extent, supporting the effectiveness of the proposed HDR modeling strategy.

 \textbf{(II) Effectiveness of dynamic tone mapping.} Our dynamic tone mapper plays a central role in enhancing HDR synthesis.
 By modeling exposure-dependent radiance dynamics with temporal context, it enables precise HDR-LDR translation and promotes stability during training and inference.
 This proves essential not only for high-fidelity HDR rendering but also for generalizing under varying lighting conditions.